hepsycode/SECO-for-CPS-Development-Study/SLR/README.md

 Given the interdisciplinary nature of the SLR, we performed an automatic search on leading research databases to ensure comprehensive literature coverage.
 The databases were selected based on guidelines and suggestions from previous studies [3, 4].
 The selected electronic databases for our study include IEEE Xplore, Scopus, ACM Digital Library, Web of Science, Science Direct, and Springer Link.
 These databases are widely used in the software engineering domain and support advanced query searches.

-## Selection Criteria (IC/EC)
+### Selection Criteria (IC/EC)

 This step begins with:
 - **i)** a set of unique papers collected from the selected databases, and
 - **ii)** a set of inclusion and exclusion criteria (IC/EC) applied to these papers.

 We defined IC/EC to determine whether a paper should be included in the SLR or excluded.
-Each paper collected by queries executed on the selected databases was evaluated based on its title and abstract [T/A] or, if necessary, the full text [All], as outlined below:
+Each paper collected by queries executed on the selected databases was evaluated based on its reference metadata [R] or its title and abstract [T/A], as outlined below:

 - **Inclusion Criteria (IC):**
   - We include secondary studies [T/A]
-  - We include papers from high-ranked journals (Q1/Q2 Scimago) and conferences (GRIN-GII-SCIE) [T/A]
+  - We include papers from high ranked journals (Q1/Q2 in Scimago) and conferences (A/B in GRIN-GII-SCIE) [R]
   - We include tool papers mentioning SECO for CPS in the abstract, title, and keywords [T/A]
-  - We include challenges paper [All]
+  - We include challenges paper [T/A]

 - **Exclusion Criteria (EC):**
-  - We exclude book chapters and books in their entirety [T/A]
+  - We exclude book chapters and books in their entirety [R]
   - We exclude summaries of workshops/conferences [T/A]
   - We exclude Bachelor, Master, and PhD theses [T/A]
   - We exclude abstract-only papers, WIP papers, conferences, reviews, and editorials [T/A]
   - We exclude papers without available full text and non-English papers [T/A]
-  - We exclude papers published before 2006 [5] [T/A]
+  - We exclude papers published before 2006 [5] [R]
   - We exclude non-peer-reviewed papers, case reports, case series, technical reports, and web pages [T/A]
-  - We exclude papers from low-ranked journals (higher than Q1/Q2 Scimago) and conferences (GRIN-GII-SCIE) [T/A]
+  - We exclude papers from low-ranked journals (lower than Q1/Q2 in Scimago) and conferences (lower than A/B in GRIN-GII-SCIE) [R]
   - We exclude tool papers that focus only on the SECO challenge or CPS challenge [All]

-## Primary Studies Selection
+### Primary Studies Selection

 In the initial database search, 302 papers were found.
 After removing 30 duplicates, 272 papers were chosen for the IC/EC assessment.